stoneacre/beautiful-jekyll/_posts/2018-03-14-credit-here-and-there.md

 ---
 ##_Two different experiences._

+Part of the "Real Life.
+Real Stories." series from Super Monedero.

+This is Ana's story continued from [**Credit Is Not A Gift.**](https://supermonedero.com/2018-02-20-credit-is-not-a-gift/)

 Understanding that credit is not a gift has taught me a lot about **handling plastic money** and has made me reevaluate my relationship with it.
 The crisis I went through also made analyze and question whether the differences between having credit in my country and in the US has played a role in my experience.

 Then I remembered that once when I was visiting Colombia and payed with a credit card at the supermarket, the cashier asked me: